NewYorkCityCouncil/heat_map/README.md

 #### How does your methodology deal with creating neighborhood level estimates?

 Since we're most interested in neighborhood level effects, we're taking the very fine grain data (each pixel is 30m, so about 10 data points every long block) and averaging over all areas to smooth the data out.
-For every pixel in the raw data, the final data we visualize
+For every pixel in the raw data, the final data we visualize we are averaging over all cells that are about 1.5 long blocks in any direction.

+To be specific, we are calculating "moving window" averages over a square area 27 pixels tall and wide.
+Given each pixel represents 30m, that means the total area we are averaging over is about half a mile tall and wide.

 #### What happened to the previous map?